rahulrumalla/ShoeboxedCSharpAPI/README.txt

 1. Import and localize the projects
 2. Run the .msi and install

-Either was, make a 'Service Reference' into your project from which you wish to make the calls, then use it like follows.,
+Either way, make a 'Service Reference' into your project from which you wish to make the calls, then use it like follows.,

 GetReceiptCall
 --------------